jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

     (ii) the Legal Complaints Review Officer; or
     (iii) the Disciplinary Tribunal; or
-    (iv) the Disciplinary Tribunal of the Institute of Chartered Accountants of New Zealand; or (e) to a member of the New Zealand Police or the Serious Fraud Office acting in the performance of his or her duty; or (f) to any person who—
+    (iv) the Disciplinary Tribunal of the Institute of Chartered Accountants of New Zealand; or (e) to a Police employee or member of the Serious Fraud Office acting in the performance of his or her duty; or (f) to any person who—
     (i) holds office under section 109 as a person appointed to examine the accounts of lawyers or firms of lawyers or incorporated law firms or as a person appointed to examine the accounts of conveyancing practitioners or firms of conveyancing practitioners or incorporated conveyancing firms; and
     (ii) is acting in the performance of his or her duty under section 109; or